andersinno/Docker-Training/07-Cleanup/README.md

    * This will remove all networks not in use by at least a single container.
 * Run `docker volume prune`
    * This will remove all volumes not in use by containers.
-   * NOTE: It's rare to need to do this, as it can also clear your persistent storages such as databases etc.
+   * **NOTE**: It's rare to need to do this, as it can also clear your persistent storages such as databases etc.

 ## Extra